 - Take some good photos, indicate a realistic price.

 - If you get no interest, then drop the price every few days until you do.

 - Depending on the time you have available, if time is running out then your only option maybe to try to give it away for free

 - If there is a piano stool, sometimes it is worth more than the piano!

-- You can also contact local schools/churches and see whether you can put a sign on their noticeboard.
-You could even do a letterbox drop in your neighbourhood.
+- You can also contact local schools/churches and see whether you can put a sign on their noticeboard or do a letterbox drop in your neighbourhood.

-- If you are selling your house, when you have “open for inspections” put a “for sale” sign on the piano with your contact details –
+- If you are selling your house and having “open for inspections” put a “for sale” sign on the piano with your contact details –

 - I have suggested this to 2 clients in recent years and both sold their pianos this way